oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 For example, a device manufacturer might produce an SD-JWT containing information about upstream and downstream supply chain contributors.
-Each supply chain party can verify only the claims that were selectively disclosed to them by an upstream party, and they can choose to apply selective disclosure to those claims when presenting to a downstream party.
+Each supply chain party can verify only the claims that were selectively disclosed to them by an upstream party, and they can choose to further reduce the disclosed claims when presenting to a downstream party.

 In some scenarios this behavior could be desirable,